-If you plan to hit the road for one of these scenic drives near Denver, follow these tips for a smooth trip.
+If you plan to hit the road for one of these scenic drives from Denver, follow these tips for a smooth trip.

 Keep your gas tank full

 Taking the scenic route naturally means that towns, and therefore gas stations, will be few and far between.
-Review your route before starting your road trip and note gas station locations so you can top off when needed and ensure you won’t get stuck roadside with an empty tank.
+Review your route before starting your road trip and make note of gas station locations so you can top off when needed and ensure you won’t get stuck in a remote area with an empty tank.

 Check the weather forecast

-Stay on top of the weather when taking a scenic drive near Denver.
+Stay up to date on the weather before and during your scenic drive from Denver.
 Sudden changes, such as heavy rains and spreading wildfires, can force a detour or prolonged stop.
-It’s better to delay your road trip for a day than to encounter adverse weather conditions in a remote area.
+It’s better to delay your road trip for one day than to encounter adverse weather conditions in a remote area.

-Start your scenic drive right from Denver when you use Avail car sharing.
+Start your scenic drive from Denver with Avail car sharing.
 Our neighborhood pick-up locations are self-service, so you can just book online, grab the keys and go – no lines, no waiting.
-Every trip with Avail is protected by Allstate insurance and includes a second driver and 24/7 roadside assistance, so you can explore majestic, remote areas with peace of mind.
+Every trip with Avail is protected by Allstate insurance and includes a second driver and 24/7 roadside assistance, so you can explore with peace of mind.